rlivings39/learning-ai/pytorch-intro/README.md

 Iterating through a `DataLoader` returns Tensors of the features `[batch_size, feature_size...]`.

+Data often requires transformation to be ready for learning.
+Both the features and labels may require such transformations.

 ## Usage

 * Activate the `venv`: `source .env/bin/activate` or `source .env/bin/activate.fish`